 Such is the case of Charles Edward Merrill, who in 1914, founded what is now known as Merrill Lynch.
-According to historical sources, Merrill was one of the first New York stockbrokers to realize the importance of selling stocks and bonds to small investors by furnishing for them simple, conservative and sound financial advice.
+According to historical sources, Merrill was one of the first New York stockbrokers to realize the importance of selling stocks and bonds to small investors by furnishing them with simple, conservative, and sound financial advice.

 Looking to grow his brokerage business, he decides to locate offices closer to potential customers west of New York's Hudson River.